Dhow boats in the water outside Ras al Hadd. Don't miss the reflections

 The tower of Nizwa Fort is 30 meter high and 36 meters in diameter.
 The rest of the fort is low and does not match the tower is size so the tower totally dominates the fort.

-water from the wadis in the mountains to the plains where the people live the Omani have built a large irrigation system, the falaj.
+to the plains where the people live the Omani have built a large irrigation system, the falaj.
 The falaj aqueducts start in the mountains.
 When they leave the mountains the aqueducts go underground into tunnels.
 If they didn't the heat would make the water evaporate long before it reaches its destination.
 These tunnels can be 50 kilometers long or more and they end in a village or town where the people can use the water for drinking or for irrigating the fields.
 This irrigation system has been a crucial part of life in Oman for hundreds of years and many of them are in use still today.

 I find the falaj system fascinating.
 The tunnels are as I said sometimes more than 50 kilometers long and they were built without modern equipment.
 In Sweden they have since 1992 been trying to build an eight and a half kilometer long tunnel through Hallandsåsen